John Kennedy (Louisiana politician): Louisiana Secretary of Revenue (1996–1999)

 Following his first stint in state government, Kennedy returned to private law practice until 1996.
 That year, he was appointed secretary of the state Department of Revenue in the cabinet of Governor Mike Foster.
+Despite having political differences with Kennedy during his time in Roemer's administration, Foster selected Kennedy for the position and later endorsed him for the U.S. Senate.
+Kennedy stepped down as secretary in April 1999 and was replaced by Brett Crawford.